kjolley/BIGSdb_documentation/curator_guide.rst

 .. image:: /images/curation/delete_isolate.png

 Pressing 'Delete' from this record page confirms the deletion.
+You can also choose to delete and retire the isolate.
+If you do this, the isolate id number will not be re-used.
+It is possible to set the configuration so that you only have the option to delete and retire.

 Clicking the 'Update' link for an isolate takes you to an update form.
 Make the required changes and click 'Update'.